thomasae0130/c-function-overloading-/README.md

-compile in terminal using c++ standard 23; input a number or a decimal and it will multiply it by 3 if the user inputs an characters other than a string will make user input new value
+compile in terminal using c++ standard 23;
+Input a number or a decimal, and it will multiply it by 3.
+If the user inputs  characters other than a string, it will make the user input a new value.